-A)-This is the Ideal Conditions (Map) During SWM Onset in Early June. and
+A)-This is the Ideal Conditions During SWM Onset in Early June.

-The proper formation of these high regions,(1032/1034 mb at least) will boost and create proper SE winds to lash the East African Coast near the Equator, and then turn perpendicular towards SW in the Northern Hemisphere.
+The proper formation of these "High" regions,(1032/1034 mb at least) will boost and create proper South East winds to lash the East African Coast near the Equator, and then turn perpendicular to South West in the Northern Hemisphere.

 And the formation of the "Tibetan High" is another factor.
 An anti-cyclone in the upper atmosphere over the Tibetan Plateau.
 During the formation stages, there will be thunderstorm activity in the SE parts of Tibet during the months of April and May.

 To generate a powerful SW wind, the cross equatorial flow must be strong and gusty.
 SW winds (ultimately upto 600 mb levels) then are capable of riding on the warmer Arabian Sea waters (Arabian Sea Branch of SWM) and bring cloud masses towards the West Coast of India.
 In the Bay, similar SW winds are generated (Bay branch of SWM), but from SE winds below the equator, just below Sri Lanka.

 And to attract the SW winds, again, we need a good proper "seasonal low" to develop in the Sub-Continent.
 This seasonal low, normally should start forming around Barmer, Rajasthan, by mid April, and at its peak stretch upto Arabia.
 Seasonal low at its peak, in early June, should normally be around 994 mb, and the ridge around Kerala should be 1008/1010 mb.
 This enables a good gradient to pull the SWM Northwards along the coast and inland.

 B)-In this initial stage, we will observe the basic root and foundation, the initial 4 parameters only, and the initial seed of the monsoon.
 From these parameters, later a few more develop.